betterzhou/betterzhou.github.io/_pages/about.md

 My research interests include Medical Informatics, Large Language Models, AI for Healthcare, Deep Learning, and Electronic Health Records.

-<span style="color: blue;">I am looking for remote collaborators, especially medical doctors.</span> Please feel free to drop me an email if you are interested in AI + Medicine.
+I am looking for remote collaborators, especially clinicians or medical students.
+Please feel free to drop me an email if you are interested in AI + Medicine.

 Email: shuang.zhou AT connect.polyu.hk